What is Setpoint Weight Loss And Why It Matters WAY More Than Calories

 Your body is such an amazing biological machine that it knows immediately when you cut calories.
 You need a certain amount of calories and nutrition to keep your body operating at an optimum level, and when you try to lose pounds by cutting calories, your body sees this as starvation.
 It can’t let this happen, so it takes immediate action.

 Leptin signals the hypothalamus in the brain that your fat stores are low.
 The hypothalamus orders an increase in the hunger hormone ghrelin to get you to start eating more food.
-It triggers other hormones that make you feel tired so you’ll conserve energy.
+It triggers other hormones that make you feel tired, so you’ll conserve energy.
 They also make you cold and irritable.
-The metabolism also slows, and most of the calories you consume goes to your fat stores.
+The metabolism also slows, and most of the calories you consume go to your fat stores.
 And what about the pounds you lose?
 Most of that weight loss comes from water and muscle.
 So, while you’re delighted at losing 10 pounds fairly quickly, it’s not a “good” weight loss.

 As your diet continues, the weight loss not only slows way down, but you also become even hungrier the longer the diet continues.
-It’s no wonder traditional dieting is so hard to continue long term.
+It’s no wonder traditional dieting is so hard to continue long-term.
 What is actually happening is that your body is fighting you every step of the way.
-If you go on a starvation diet, you’re playing tug-of-war — calories versus setpoint weight — and setpoint weight always wins.
+If you go on a starvation diet, you’re playing tug-of-war — calories versus setpoint weight –, and setpoint weight always wins.

 Setpoint weight loss is totally different from counting calories.
-If you lose weight by slashing calories, you’re actually hurting your chances of losing weight long term.
+If you lose weight by slashing calories, you’re actually hurting your chances of losing weight long-term.
 That’s because crash dieting elevates setpoint weight.
 The only way to maintain this weight loss is to continue eating a low amount of calories for the rest of your life, and even then, you’ll have to eat fewer and fewer calories each subsequent year to maintain your weight loss.

 If you focus on setpoint weight loss, however, your body will finally work with you to lose weight.
 You’ll no longer feel like it is fighting you every single day.
 Your body will automatically balance you at a lower setpoint weight.
 When you eat more, you’ll burn more, and when you eat less, you’ll burn less.

-So you can think of your metabolism like the sink.
+So you can think of your metabolism like a sink.
 If you lower your setpoint weight, it will help to fix your metabolism and unclog your sink.
 That means you can eat as much SANE food as possible, and you will never gain weight.
 That’s right, we said NEVER.
-If you really get this and commit to making a transformation, not just small changes, we promise that you will be able to eat and eat and you will never feel hungry again.
-It’s a big promise, but that is our goal here as we help you learn about setpoint weight loss, and how it can help you lose weight and keep it off.
+If you really get this and commit to making a transformation, not just small changes, we promise that you will be able to eat and eat, and you will never feel hungry again.
+It’s a big promise, but that is our goal here as we help you learn about setpoint weight loss and how it can help you lose weight and keep it off.

 Lowering your setpoint weight is the real secret that so many diets get “kinda, sorta, almost”… but not quite.
 We are the first to put it all together, and we want to help you create your own SANE breakthrough.
 So let’s get started.

 Before discussing setpoint weight loss strategies, let’s discuss reasons your setpoint weight may have become elevated in the first place.
-The three main causes of an elevated setpoint weight are poor quality diet, stress, and sleep deprivation.
+The three main causes of an elevated setpoint weight are poor-quality diet, stress, and sleep deprivation.

 Research shows overconsumption of starchy carbs, sugar, and heavily processed foods dysregulated hormones and cause brain inflammation and gut dysbiosis, which leads to an elevated setpoint weight.